-Ha that’s a story!
+Ha, that’s a story!
 I’ve always wanted to do some TV and media stuff, all of my friends know that.
-There was an appeal through the Vet Times which is a veterinary publication, it’s as boring as it sounds!
+There was an appeal through the Vet Times, which is a veterinary publication, it’s as boring as it sounds!
 One of my very good friends applied for me, I got a call from this lovely lady who said, ‘we’ve had an application for you to be involved in this TV show’ I was like, ‘oh really, okay, good’ so I sent in a jokey video just for them to see how I was in front of a camera and it went from there.

 What’s been the reaction to the show?

 More than I could have imagined.
-It is so much fun to film and doing something brand new you never know what it’s going to be like.
+It is so much fun to film and doing something brand new, you never know what it’s going to be like.
 I’d never been involved in this weird world of TV and we were told all along this is going to be quite popular with kids and to be prepared for kids to get in touch and things.
 I could never have imagined this response, the kids have been so lovely, coming in and getting all excited to see us.
-Getting my clients involved too has been really positive, and surprisingly I haven’t had the mick taken out of me too much by my friends!
+Getting my clients involved too has been really positive and, surprisingly, I haven’t had the mick taken out of me too much by my friends!

 Is it different performing operations knowing the cameras are there?

 It was the first time, you get the shakes because you’re overthinking everything because obviously you’re putting yourself out there for critic really.
-I know from own experience watching veterinary TV shows you go, ‘why’s he done that’ or ‘why is she doing that’ and I know people are going to be doing that even though it’s a kids show.
-You do get really sort of overthinky but by week two, three you just forget they’re there.
+I know from my own experience watching veterinary TV shows you go, ‘why’s he done that’ or ‘why is she doing that’ and I know people are going to be doing that even though it’s a kids show.
+You do get really sort of overthinky but by week two/three, you just forget they’re there.

 How is it decided what gets shown on TV, does it always have to be a positive outcome?

-No, in episode two or three there was a parvo outbreak, multiple puppies died.
+No, in episode two or three there was a parvo outbreak – multiple puppies died.
 I think that’s a really important lesson actually, because we’re aiming this at kids between maybe eight and fifteen, a range we felt needed to be exposed to the sad aspects and the really upsetting aspects of it, because it’s not all puppies and kittens, bar my part generally.
 We wanted to put that across, obviously it’s very difficult, you’ve got to be very careful of what you film, because it’s all about the client and it’s all about the animal.
 We don’t stage anything, it’s all true cases that are coming through the door, we’re not advertising for people to come in to be filmed, what comes through the door gets filmed, and if it turns into a good story, great.
 Obviously people can opt in and out, but if a case is going in a negative way, or in a way that we feel the patient is very ill, quite often I’ll make the decision myself and say, ‘look, actually we’re not going to film this one’, if I feel like it’s the right thing for the client or the pet and they’re very respectful about that, they will say, okay you said no.